 My passion for words was overtaken by the need to earn money, and I quickly realised that writing full time wasn’t going to be a viable option so I started my own magazine ‘Recruit Yorkshire’, but after spending too much time focusing on the content and neglecting the sales it reached a plateau after 18 months and I sold the database and moved on.

-Life moves on, and after a bitter divorce I found myself a single parent with an 11 year old son so the need to earn was huge.
+Life moves on, and finding myself a single parent with an 11 year old son to support I concentrated on the day job for a while.
 I had the idea for a fiction book, and through networking I met a publisher who very kindly took the time to read synopsis and immediately declared it a best seller, offering me a 2 book deal.
 I submitted the first 30,000 words and waited patiently for the feedback.
 When it came back to me it was so full of red pen and corrections that I shoved it in a draw and left it there.
 I walked away from the contract and turned my back on writing altogether.

 With the benefit of hindsight (age and wisdom) I now know that this is a very usual process for a fledgling writer – of course there were mistakes and amendments.
 Of course it wasn’t a perfect first draft and of course I was too stubborn to see the help that was being offered.